Kouui/codingground/Python/README.md

-this is a file to create a folder to learn Python.
+this is a folder to learn Python.